-(g) Trustee and Investment Manager's fees and other transactions
+(g) Trustee fees and other transactions

-Under the terms of the Scheme's Constitution and Information Memorandum, the Trustee and the Investment Manager are entitled to receive Trustee fees and performance fees.
+Under the terms of the Scheme's Constitution and Information Memorandum for the Scheme, the Trustee and the Investment Manager are entitled to receive Trustee fees and performance fees.

 The Scheme pays Management Costs of 1.5% (2022: 1.5%) of the net asset value of the Scheme per annum to the Trustee for managing the assets of the Scheme and overseeing the operations of the Scheme.